lauracowen/lauracowen.github.io/_posts/2013-11-10-dell-xps-13-ubuntu-12-04-bug-fixes.md

 tags:
   - Ubuntu
 ---
-<span style="font-size: 13px;">Back in July, I bought a </span><a style="font-size: 13px;" href="http://www.dell.com/learn/us/en/555/campaigns/xps-linux-laptop">Dell XPS 13 Ubuntu (aka Developer Edition)</a><span style="font-size: 13px;"> laptop.
+Back in July, I bought a <a href="http://www.dell.com/learn/us/en/555/campaigns/xps-linux-laptop">Dell XPS 13 Ubuntu (aka Developer Edition)</a> laptop.
 It is a thing of beauty; the screen, awesome (1920 x 1080; full HD).
 The XPS 13 comes with Ubuntu 12.04 installed by default, along with some additional software from Dell to make the hardware work.
-12.04 was, afterall, a year old already by then.</span>
+12.04 was, afterall, a year old already by then.

 Unfortunately, not everything works out the box.
 This post is about how to make them work.
 I might, another time, write about the pleasant but frustrating Dell &#8217;24/7&#8242; ProSupport  warranty process (though [@DellCaresPRO](https://twitter.com/DellCaresPRO) is pretty responsive).